 This sort of recognition will lead to a deeper understanding of melodies, chord progressions, and song structures.

-Improve your sight-singing skills
+Improve your sight-singing and sight-reading skills

 Imagine being able to look at sheet music and sing the melody written in the staves, without having it played out loud for you first!